nerycordova/moleculer-todoapp/Readme.md

 3. Now, go back to `backend` folder and run `npm run test`

-### Running docker containers
+## Running docker containers

-The above instructions basically run the application in a monolitic way.
+The above instructions basically run the backend in a monolitic way.
 To run independent nodes per service, Moleculer includes a handy script that creates a docker container per service.
 To deploy the containers, `cd` into the `backend` folder and simply run:

 `npm run dc:up`